sophie0730/PulseTracker/README.md

 - Please sign in InfluxDB([YOUR HOST]:8086) to create a bucket and API token.
 They will be used for storing your data.

-- Edit .env.templetate according to your InfluxDB setting.
+- Edit .env.template according to your InfluxDB settings.
+Please remember to rename it to .env after editing all the required information.

 - (optional) Edit pulse.yml and alert.yml based on your needs.